Find Accommodation in South Africa

 Essentially eco-tourism protects and empowers local people and natural areas, and at the same time provides visitors with a unique, but low impact experience.

-The Ecotourism Society defines eco-tourism as ‘responsible travel to natural areas, which conserves the environment and improves the welfare of the local people’.
+The Ecotourism Society defines it as ‘responsible travel to natural areas, which conserves the environment and improves the welfare of the local people’.
 Essentially eco-tourism should unite conservation, communities and sustainable travel.

 However, it can get a little confusing.
 There are a handful of similar terms used to describe this type of travel, like ‘adventure travel’, ’sustainable tourism’, ‘responsible tourism’, and ‘green travel’.
 Most of these loosely adhere to the principles of eco-tourism.
 A walk through a rainforest is not eco-tourism unless it also benefits the people who live there.
 And in the same vein, a safari trip is only eco-tourism if it raises awareness and funds to help protect wildlife.